Written by Jolt Squirrel

 As for my experience, I found Ironfest to be a blast!
 This was the time I debuted Jolty as a fullsuit with the body and feet having arrived, and Lithgow was blessed with chilly cold over the weekend.
 Jolty was well received by the multitudes who stopped to photograph, got a high five from the Big Bad Wolf (actually not a fursuit), and both children and adults loved him!
 It’s an Ironfest tradition to greet the festival goers at the gate while dressed as the gates open, and sure enough, watching the crowds pour in, costume or no costume all excited is just a treat all of its own.
 While in suit, I felt more akin to a roving performer, humoring the many festival goers with my presence and even dancing to some live music.
 Outside of the fursuit, I roamed the grounds and took in the sight of many peoples’ bringing their imaginations to life with their costumes while also being in awe of all the displays exhibited.
 It also goes without saying that throughout it all, I very much enjoyed the company of my fellow furries and they too carried themselves admirably around the festival, like professional performers.

 Sometimes, you have to venture out of the big cities to live out the wildest fantasies, and I can thusly say that Ironfest is absolutely worth seeing with your own two eyes.
 Especially when you have a head honcho who’s crazy enough to bring in tanks and artillery from thousands of kilometres away.
-Next year, Ironfest will be back and you can bet it will be crazy as ever, and the theme for 2020 is “Gothic”.
-You can expect lots of Visigoths, dark colours or maybe someone dressed as a Huskarl.
-If you’re willing to scratch that fantasy itch, head on over to Ironfest or failing that, a medieval fair will do the trick (just don’t expect tanks if you aren't hitting up Ironfest).
+If you’re willing to scratch that fantasy itch, head on over to Ironfest and throw yourself into everything that a mashed timeline could ever offer.

 Feel free to listen to Episode 53 of the Raiders Rambles, titled "Like Being In A Fantasy" to get a taste of the Ironfest story and for some supplementary content that also happened at Ironfest.